codefellows/seattle-code-301n24/curriculum/class-05/facilitator/README.md

   - Open up the starter-code for lab-05 and have students break down what is happening in the index.
   - Talk about Browser Router and what it is doing
   - Ask how they might use that in their applications
-  - Find the <Link> tags to demonstarte how they are used later in the code to navigate between pages.
+  - Find the <Link> tags to demonstrate how they are used later in the code to navigate between pages.
 - **Experimentation and Discovery Ideas**

 ## Lab Notes